Judy Blume: Early life

-Blume was born on February 12, 1938, and raised in Elizabeth, New Jersey, the daughter of homemaker Esther Sussman (née Rosenfeld) and dentist Rudolph Sussman.
+Blume was born Judith Sussman on February 12, 1938, and raised in Elizabeth, New Jersey, the daughter of homemaker Esther Sussman (née Rosenfeld) and dentist Rudolph Sussman.
 She has a brother, David, who is five years older.
-Her family was culturally Jewish.
+Her family is Jewish.
 Blume witnessed hardships and death throughout her childhood.
-In third grade, Blume's older brother had a kidney infection that led Blume, her brother, and her mother to temporarily move to Miami Beach to help him recover for two years.
+When she was in third grade, Blume's older brother had a kidney infection that led Blume, her brother, and her mother to temporarily move to Miami Beach to help him recover for two years.
 Blume's father stayed behind to continue working.
-Additionally, in 1951 and 1952, there were three airplane crashes in her hometown of Elizabeth.
-118 people died in the crashes, and Blume's father, who was a dentist, helped to identify the unrecognizable remains.
+Additionally, in 1951 and 1952, there were three airplane crashes in her hometown of Elizabeth (1951 Miami Airlines C-46 crash, American Airlines Flight 6780, and National Airlines Flight 101).
+121 people died in these crashes, and Blume's father, who was a dentist, helped to identify the unrecognizable remains.
 Blume says she "buried" these memories until she began writing her 2015 novel In the Unlikely Event, the plot of which revolves around the crashes.
 Throughout her childhood, Blume participated in many creative activities such as dance and piano.
-Blume attributes her love of reading as a trait passed on by her parents.
+Blume describes her love of reading as a trait passed on by her parents.
 She has recalled spending much of her childhood creating stories in her head.
 Despite the love of stories, as a child Blume did not dream of being a writer.

-She graduated from the all-girls' Battin High School in 1956, then enrolled in Boston University.
+Blume graduated from the all-girls' Battin High School in 1956, then enrolled in Boston University.
 A few weeks into the first semester, she was diagnosed with mononucleosis and took a brief leave from school.
 In 1959, Blume's father died.
 Later that same year, on August 15, 1959, she married lawyer John M. Blume, whom she had met while a student at New York University.
-Blume graduated from New York University in 1961 with a bachelor's degree in Education.
+She graduated from New York University in 1961 with a bachelor's degree in Education.